NEW ZEALAND

 "You sound just like your dad," people said, and started calling him Deane also (or Dean Waretini).

 George Tait was a cousin of Adrian/Deane Jr, on the farm next to the Waretini's at Rotorua.
-He wrote the lyrics of Te Piriti for him to sing, using the tune of Nino Rosso's trumpet tune "Il Silencio."
+He wrote the lyrics of Te Piriti for him to sing, using the tune of Nino Rosso's trumpet tune "Il Silenzio."

 The bridge George Tait wrote about is a metaphorical one, connecting different cultures.